FireCyan/vacquishcovid19_postgres/README.md

 ## Part 1: Data warehouse
 Check the Jupyter Notebook "covid19_aws_create_datawarehouse.ipynb" for setting up the data warehouse of Covid-19 cases and vaccination.

+Note that the database used is AWS RDS Postgres.
+It is possible to use local Postgres for building the warehouse, one just needs to install postgres and change the connection parameters to one's local host (i.e., adapt the code in aws_util.py)

 ## part 2: Data analysis and visualisation
 Check the Jupyter Notebook "covid19_query_process_and_plot" for analysis and visualisation